superwerker/superwerker/docs/adrs/eventually-consistency.md

  - AWS Config Rules + Remediation (via SSM automatiom)
  - CloudFormation resources are rolled out in SSM Automation remediation (if any)

+ - AWS Config recorder, delivery channel, and S3 Bucket are installed into the management AWS account so that AWS Config works.
+S3 Bucket is set up with a lifecycle policy to remove objects asap, since the Config delivery channel is only needed to have AWS Config working.

+## Consequences

+- AWS Config recorder, delivery channel, and S3 in the Management account induce small amount of costs (24 hours * 30 days * 0,003$ per item recorded = $2,16?).
+But do custom periodic rules really cost money?